Le1ec0/Backend-GradeHoraria/Documentation.md

 The "AllowedHosts" value is set to "*" which means that any host can access the application.

-The "AzureAd" section contains settings for Azure Active Directory authentication.
+The "AzureAD" section contains settings for Azure Active Directory authentication.
 It includes the tenant ID, client ID, client secret, and callback paths for signing in and signing out.

 # Some potential issues
 The "SQLConnection" in the appsettings.json file is using a trusted connection and a hardcoded server name, which could be a security vulnerability if the application is deployed to a production environment.